What’s in a name?

 A JACK OF ALL TRADES

-A Jack of all trades is someone who can do lots of different jobs, especially the kinds of things that people ofen get odd-job men in to do: a bit of plumbing – maybe fixing a leaky tap or unblocking a toilet; perhaps a bit of gardening – mowing the lawn, putting down a patio, repairing fences; putting flatpack IKEA furniture together, changing light fixtures, and so on.
+A Jack of all trades is someone who can do lots of different jobs, especially the kinds of things that people often get odd-job men in to do: a bit of plumbing – maybe fixing a leaky tap or unblocking a toilet; perhaps a bit of gardening – mowing the lawn, putting down a patio, repairing fences; putting flatpack IKEA furniture together, changing light fixtures, and so on.
 When you’re impressed by the range of things someone you know can do, you might say “Wow!
 You’re a bit of a Jack of all trades, you, aren’t you?”

 However, one old version of the phrase is actually Jack of all trades, but master of none, and so there can sometimes be the suggestion that you’ve just dabbled in lots of different areas, but never taken the time to really excel at any of them.
 As such, you also see comments like this: